KDE/documentation-docs-kdenlive-org/effects_and_compositions/speech_to_text.rst

 .. .. versionadded:: 24.02

-6. :guilabel:`Zoom in` or :guilabel:`Zoom out` of the text. :guilabel:`Remove non spech zones` deletes all "No speech" entries at once.
+6. :guilabel:`Zoom in` or :guilabel:`Zoom out` of the text. :guilabel:`Remove non speech zones` deletes all "No speech" entries at once.

 7. Add a Bookmark.
 You can jump to these bookmarks in the timeline with the :kbd:`Alt + arrow` shortcut or edit the bookmark by double click.